Compressed air school

 Here are some simple tips for those who want to build their own pipework:

-- Ring main, always start with a slightly "oversized" trunk that feeds from two directions, otherwise you risk pressure drops at the edges of the system, and if you want to expand the system, it may be limited from the start.
+- Ring line, you should always start with a slightly "oversized" trunk that feeds from two directions, otherwise you risk getting pressure drops at the edges of the system, in addition, if you want to expand the system, it may be limited from the start.

-- Air quality, think about the air quality you want, and build in the filters, condensation columns and any dryers you need right from the start, otherwise a lot of extra work can arise when you notice that there is water in the air, for example.
+- Air quality, you should think about the air quality you want, and build in the filters, condensation columns and any dryers you may need from the start, otherwise a lot of extra work can arise when you notice that there is water in the air, for example.

-air outlets and filters, etc., otherwise it is easy to never change filter inserts, and to use long hoses instead of pipes, resulting in pressure drops and problems. - Accuracy, once you have planned a good pipework system, don't rush to install it and don't compromise on accuracy.
-A hole of Ø 1 millimetre leaks about 60 l/minute at 6 bar pressure, this means that if you have a compressor of 1 cubic metre/min and a pipe system with four small holes of Ø 1 millimetre, the losses after the compressor are already up to 20%.
+- Accuracy, once you have planned a good pipework system, don't rush to install it and don't compromise on accuracy.
+A hole of Ø 1 millimetre can leak about 60 l/minute at 6 bar pressure, this means that if you have a compressor of 1 cubic metre/min and a pipe system with four small holes of Ø 1 millimetre, the losses after the compressor are already up to 20%.

 ELECTRIC MOTORS